-- (14a) In order to ensure that decisions imposing an administrative measure or sanction have a dissuasive effect on the public at large, they should normally be published.
-The publication of decisions is also an important tool to inform market participants of what behaviour is considered to be in violation of this directive and to promote wider good behaviour amongst market participants.
-However if publication of a decision would seriously jeopardise the stability of the financial system or an ongoing official investigation, would cause, insofar as it can be determined, disproportionate and serious damage to the institutions or individuals involved, or where, in case the sanction is imposed on a natural person, publication of personal data is shown to be disproportionate by an obligatory prior assessment of the proportionality of such publication, the competent authority may decide to delay publication or to publish the information on an anonymous basis. - (15) In order to clarify the treatment of non-listed securities represented by depository receipts admitted to trading on a regulated market and in order to avoid transparency gaps, the definition of "issuer" should be further specified to include issuers of non-listed securities represented by depository receipts admitted to trading on a regulated market.
-It is also appropriate to amend the definition of 'issuer' taking into account that in some Member States issuers can be natural persons with securities admitted to trading on regulated markets. - (15 a) According to Directive 2004/109/EC, in case of a third country issuer of debt securities the denomination per unit of which is less than EUR 1 000 or shares the issuer's home Member State is the Member State referred to in point (iii) of Article 2(1)(m) of Directive 2003/71/EC.
-To clarify and simplify the determination of the home Member State of such third country issuers, the definition should be amended to establish that the home Member State should be the Member State chosen by the issuer from amongst the Member States where its securities are admitted to trading on a regulated market.
+(17) In order to ensure that decisions imposing an administrative measure or sanction have a dissuasive effect on the public at large, they should normally be published.
+The publication of decisions is also an important tool to inform market participants of what behaviour is considered to be in violation of Directive 2004/109/EC and to promote wider good behaviour amongst market participants.
+However if the publication of a decision would seriously jeopardise the stability of the financial system or an ongoing official investigation or would, in so far as can be determined, cause disproportionate and serious damage to the institutions or individuals involved, or where, in the event that the sanction is imposed on a natural person, publication of personal data is shown to be disproportionate by an obligatory prior assessment of the proportionality of such publication, the competent authority should be able to decide to delay such publication or to publish the information on an anonymous basis.

+- (18) In order to clarify the treatment of non-listed securities represented by depository receipts admitted to trading on a regulated market and in order to avoid transparency gaps, the definition of "issuer" should be further specified to include issuers of non-listed securities represented by depository receipts admitted to trading on a regulated market.
+It is also appropriate to amend the definition of 'issuer' taking into account the fact that in some Member States issuers of securities admitted to trading on a regulated market can be natural persons. - (19) Under Directive 2004/109/EC, in the case of a third-country issuer of debt securities the denomination per unit of which is less than EUR 1 000 or of shares, the issuer's home Member State is the Member State referred to in point (iii) of point (m) of Article 2(1) of Directive 2003/71/EC of the European Parliament and of the Council1.
+To clarify and simplify the determination of the home Member State of such third-country issuers, the definition of that term should be amended to establish that the home Member State is to be the Member State chosen by the issuer from amongst the Member States where its securities are admitted to trading on a regulated market.